marysolei/Interview-Preparation/README.md

  ## Arrays & Strings

- - Array has a fixed size in Java.
+ - The array has a fixed size in Java.
  - ArrayLists have dynamic resizing feature.
 When the Array is full, it doubles the size.
  - Copying a string is an expensive operation, an alternative can be using String Builder.
  - String Builder is a resizable array of Strings.
 String Builder can be converted to a String when it is needed.